 Some tips from pro-organizers:

 1. Laura Lawrence suggests using a teacher’s planner with a spot for each subject.

-2. Michelle Poteet, from www.reclaimorder.com, suggests using a pencil case with a three-ring binder on it so you always have pens, pencils, erasers, and other supplies at the ready.
+2. Michelle Poteet suggests using a pencil case with a three-ring binder on it so you always have pens, pencils, erasers and other supplies at the ready.

 Finally, as every professional organizer would agree, a label-maker can be your best friend when gearing up for a new school year.

-We’ve all seen those pens that are made of processed corn products and are so biodegradable, the manufacturer recommends you plant them in your yard instead of throwing them in the garbage, but there are other green school supplies out there, so why not use them?
+We’ve all seen those pens that are made of processed corn products and are so biodegradable, but there are other green school supplies out there, so why not use them?

-One great resource is a site called www.onesmallstep.com which sells eco-friendly pens, pencils, paper, bento boxes (perfect for bringing your lunch!), and even a stapler.
+One great resource is The Ultimate Green Store which sells eco-friendly pens, pencils, paper, bento boxes (perfect for bringing your lunch!).

 Which is not to say you have to visit a specialized website for such things — even the biggest big box store sell recycled paper notebooks and other supplies, often at the same price as not so green items.
 So when given a choice to help save the planet, do it.